unjs/ufo/README.md

 ## `withoutFragment(input)`

-Removes the fragment/hash part from the URL.
+Removes the fragment section from the URL.

 **Example:**